kkhtun/breast_cancer_detectin_using_sklearn/README.md

 # breast_cancer_detectin_using_sklearn
 Using simple machine learning models included in sci-kit learn library to explore their potential in predicting breast cancer.
-Dataset and idea references are decribed in the main module written in "breast_cancer_detection.ipynb"
+Dataset and idea references are described in the main module written in "breast_cancer_detection.ipynb"

 Models applied to this dataset include :
 -Logistic Regression